As Ontario reopens, get vaccinated and practise behaviours to prevent COVID-19

 Watch this video where they explain the contact tracing process Public Health performs with every positive COVID-19 case from Dr. Hirji and Sandra, a nurse from the infectious disease program.

 The decision regarding masks / face coverings was made by the Ministry of Education.

 Not everyone can wear a mask and many disabilities are invisible.
 Exemptions are given for those who have health or other conditions that prevent them from wearing a face covering.
 If you would like to request a face covering exemption for a child, contact the school principal.
 Niagara Region Public Health doesn't give exemptions.

-Travellers who have returned from anywhere outside Canada are required by law to:
+If you're a traveller returning from anywhere outside Canada, you're required by law to: